NicolaNardino/BigData/README.md

 # Welcome to BigData.Spark

-It's about various BigData problems solved with Spark and NoSQL technologies.
+It's about various BigData problems solved with Spark and, in future, NoSQL technologies.

 ## Word count and ranking of multiple data streams
 The first one of the most recurrent BigData problems: the word count and ranking.